Gospel

 Opportunities for group discussion and personal prayer

-- Try to imagine the anxiety and fear that Mary and Joseph would have felt at being unable to find their son for three whole days!
+- Try to imagine the anxiety and fear that Mary and Joseph would have felt when they could not find their son for three whole days!

 - How has your family reacted to your decision to be ‘busy with my Father’s affairs’?

-- Have you ever learnt a valuable lesson from a child?
+- Have you ever learned a valuable lesson from a child?

 - Reflect on your own experience of family life.
-Can you discern ways in which you came to experience God’s love in your family?
-In what ways is the love of God for all his children reflected in the love shared by family members?
+Can you discern how you came to experience God’s love in your family?
+How is the love of God for all his children reflected in the love shared by family members?
 Share your reflections.

 How lovely is your dwelling place,